 ekosi, Ay ay

 Currently incorporated into all the programs at University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills is the Iyiniw Studies Cree language and culture component.
 Following the direction and guidance of the Elders from all seven First Nations, it has become increasingly clear that the Cree language and culture, which is such a vital element to establishing identity, is fast becoming lost to our younger generations.
 It is for this reason a strong emphasis to teach the Cree language within each program is now being offered.
-Primarily because the Cree language and the Cree culture are considered to be so closely related, it has become the mandate of the University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills to serve as an advocate of Cree language, culture, history, and pedagogy in all forms for students taking courses at the college.
+Primarily because the Cree language and the Cree culture are considered to be so closely related, it has become the mandate of the University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills to serve as an advocate of Cree language, culture, history, and pedagogy in all forms for students taking courses at the university.

 Rightfully the ultimate goal of the university is to educate students in such a manner that their Cree identity or “onehiyâwiwiniyiw” emerges free from a colonial mentality.
 In addition, the cycle of assimilation through education stops with the emphasis on Cree language and culture.